qazwart/tnl/README.md

 ## Setting Up the Tunnel Resource File

 All configuration is done by the Tunnel Resource File located at `$HOME/.tnlrc`.
 Both the systems you want to connect to and the gateways you're tunneling through are configured with this file.
 Being a plain text file means it's easy to copy, paste, and edit lines.

 By having a plain text file, it becomes easy to duplcate configurations.
+An example of one appears below:

+    #
+    # Gateways
+    #
+    gateway: -name detroit -system gtwdt1 -start 2000 -background
+    gateway: -name wasau -system gtwws3 -start 5000 -background
+    #
+    # Systems
+    #
+    system: -name maven -system 10.55.1.32 -gateway detroit
+    system: -name build -system bldws32
+    system: -name jenkins -user tomcat -system bldws32 -crypt 3des

 ### Gateways